General Education Requirements

 Majors, minors and options are noted on a student’s transcript, specializations are not.
 Talk with students about what they hope to accomplish by having additional credentials.
 The student may also need to speak with a financial aid specialist about the implications of additional credits or semesters.

 General Education Requirements and the Montana University System Transferable Core

-Students attending Montana University System campuses have three options for transferring general education core requirements: (1) complete all lower-division general education requirements for one specific campus, (2) complete the Montana University System Core transferrable general education curriculum (also known as the MUS Transfer Core or the MUS Core), or (3) obt in an A.A. or A.S. transferrable degree.
+Students attending Montana University System campuses have three options for transferring general education core requirements: (1) complete all lower-division general education requirements for one specific campus, (2) complete the Montana University System Core transferable general education curriculum (also known as the MUS Transfer Core or the MUS Core), or (3) obtain in an A.A. or A.S. transferable degree.

 *Eligible transfer students who elect to use the MUS Transfer Core to satisfy UM general education requirements should alert their academic advisor of this decision as soon as possible.
 See Appendix H for detailed information on the MUS Transfer Core.

 The Graduation Appeals Committee (GAC) is a standing subcommittee of the Academic Standards and Curriculum Review Committee (ASCRC), which derives its authority from the By-laws of the Faculty Senate.